Reducing fertiliser run-off to protect the Great Barrier Reef.

 Many people are working hard to ensure Queensland has productive and profitable farms and a thriving Great Barrier Reef.
 This is why farmers are working with agronomists and natural resource management groups to apply best practice management approaches to reduce fertiliser run-off.

 Declining marine water quality is recognised as one of the most significant threats to the long-term health of the Great Barrier Reef.
-The Queensland Government’s Reef Water Quality Program funds a range of projects working with industry, agricultural producers and communities to reduce run-off.
+The Queensland Reef Water Quality Program funds a range of projects working with industry, agricultural producers and communities to reduce run-off.

-Wet Tropics’ sugarcane and banana growers, along with local community members, scientists, industry and technical experts, have designed a Major Integrated Project (MIP) to reduce nutrient and pesticide losses and improve water quality in local waterways and on the Great Barrier Reef.
+Wet Tropics’ sugarcane and banana growers, along with local community members, scientists, industry and technical experts, designed a Major Integrated Project (MIP) to reduce nutrient and pesticide losses and improve water quality in local waterways and on the Great Barrier Reef.

 From the Great Barrier Reef to Moreton Bay, all Queensland waterways are connected.
 For example, avoiding littering, wherever you live, will prevent litter getting into waterways and making its way to the Great Barrier Reef.
 If you live in Reef catchment areas, you can make sure soil and fertiliser stays on your property.